 Studio Image Eva Leitof (Photography and Video); Giulia Cordin (Visual Communication); German Duarte (Media Theory).
+We are interested in the ways photographic images are produced, disseminated and employed, and their growing roles in public and political discourse.
 More → studioimage_bz

 Elisa Faletti / Incidents and Situations from Common Life - Chapter II Elisa Faletti turned the viewer into the object of observation.
 While viewing 2,560 surveillance images of Jerusalem’s Western Wall the visitor was in turn watched by a security camera and displayed on a monitor around the corner.
 The Western Wall images are rearranged in a seven-volume publication.